-Deep freeze grips U.S. Midwest, blamed for at least eight deaths
+Deep freeze grips U.S. Midwest, blamed for at least 12 deaths

 “The roads sound really weird, it seems there’s a lack of grip,” he said.
 “And my teeth hurt.”

-Wind-chill temperatures in parts of the Northern Plains and Great Lakes plunged as low as minus 42 F (minus 41 C) in Park Rapids, Minnesota, and minus 31 F (minus 35 C) in Fargo, North Dakota, according to the National Weather Service (NWS).
-The frigid winds were headed for the U.S. East Coast later on Wednesday.
+Wind-chill temperatures in parts of the Northern Plains and Great Lakes plunged as low as minus 42 F (minus 41 C) in Park Rapids, Minnesota, and to 31 degrees below zero F (minus 35 C) in Fargo, North Dakota, according to the National Weather Service (NWS).
+The frigid winds began to blow into the U.S. East Coast later on Wednesday, sending temperatures plunging there.

 More than a thousand flights, close to two-thirds of those scheduled, were canceled on Wednesday into or out of Chicago O’Hare and Chicago Midway international airports, according to the flight tracking site FlightAware.

-Amtrak canceled all trains in and out of Chicago on Wednesday.
+The Amtrak passenger rail service canceled all trains in and out of Chicago on Wednesday.

 At the Morning Joy Farm in Mercer, North Dakota, Annie Carlson said her horses and sheep were doing fine.